 Overnight: Hotel Tirana International, Tirana (2 nights) (B, D)

 We take a scenic drive to Durres (formerly Durrazzo), Albania’s second largest city and one of its oldest towns.
 It was for centuries the largest port on the Adriatic.
 Our visit here includes the Roman Amphitheatre.
-In Tirana we visit Skanderbeg Square in the centre of the town, the 1789 old Mosque of Et’hem Bey, the 1830 Clock Tower and the Palace of Culture housing the Opera.
+In Tirana we visit Skanderbeg Square in the centre of the town, the 1789 old Mosque of Et’hem Bey, the 1830 Clock Tower and the Palace of Culture housing the Opera (view from the outside only).
 Evening at leisure.
 (B, D)

 Today we visit the charming little town of Kruja, perched high on the face of a hill.
 In the 15th Century, Kruja was the centre of Albanian resistance led by Skanderbeg against the Ottoman Turks and we visit the museum named after him.
-We continue to Shkoder and after crossing the border to Montenegro, take a scenic drive alongside Lake Skadar to the Montenegrin coast to Budva.
+We continue to Budva after crossing the border to Montenegro.

 We explore Budva, a medieval town filled with narrow streets and stone buildings placed around the main cathedral with shops and taverns surrounding the streets.
 A scenic drive gets us to Cetinje, capital of Montenegro during the Njegoš era.
 We visit the royal palace of King Nikola II, last King of Montenegro and travel to Kotor*, a town inhabited since the Illyrian and Roman times.
 Our walk through the city takes us back to the Middle Ages.
-We visit the Cathedral of St. Tryphon, St. Luka Church, St. Mihail Church, and stroll through the lovely streets, before our return to Budva.
+We visit the Cathedral of St. Tryphon and stroll through the lovely streets, before our return to Budva.
 (B, D)

 We drive along picturesque Boka Bay and then head inland through the mountains where we cross the border into Bosnia & Herzegovina.
 Here we will visit the village of Medjugorje, a major Roman Catholic pilgrimage centre.
 It is reputed that in 1981, several local children received messages from Virgin Mary.
 We then travel to Mostar* to see the old Ottoman bridge, built in 1557 during the times of Suleiman the Magnificent to unify the communities residing along the Neretva River.